Harold J. Greene: Death

 On August 5, 2014, Greene died in a fragging incident after being shot by an Afghan soldier with an M16 rifle at Camp Qargha's Marshal Fahim National Defense University in Kabul, Afghanistan.
 He had been making a routine visit to a training facility at the time.
 The Afghan National Army MP, identified as Rafiqullah, began firing from his barracks room window on Greene and about 90 other U.S. and coalition forces who were visiting the university.
 Fourteen NATO and Afghan service members were wounded in the attack, including Brigadier General Michael Bartscher of the German Bundeswehr, two Afghan generals and another Afghan officer, eight Americans, and two British soldiers.
 The Afghan soldier was shot and killed by two NATO service members identified as one Danish and one American.

 On the morning of August 7, 2014, Greene's body arrived at Dover Air Force Base in Delaware.
 Greene was buried in Arlington National Cemetery on August 14, 2014.

 On July 10, 2015, the Town of Natick, Massachusetts renamed Kansas Street in Greene's honor.
 On September 25, 2015, the nine British servicemen acting as the Close Protection Team for the group were awarded the US Army Commendation Medal for their heroism in saving the lives of many others.

 Personal life

 Greene was married to Sue Myers, a doctor and retired colonel who worked as a professor at the U.S. Army War College in Carlisle, Pennsylvania.
 At the time of his death, she lived in Falls Church, Virginia.
-Greene had two children, a daughter, Amelia Greene, and a son, Matthew Greene, who is a U.S. Army captain.
+Greene had two children, a daughter, Amelia Greene, and a son, Matthew Greene, who is a retired U.S. Army Major.